 In honor of the International Year of the Periodic Table: A familiarity with the chemistry of some of the elements more commonly encountered in everyday life is a valuable learning experience for all students.
-Nitrogen is the third in this series of elements to be discussed as part of the Element of the Month program. #IYPT
+Phosphorus is the eighth in this series of elements to be discussed as part of the Element of the Month program. #IYPT